TomatenKuchenDEV/docs/docs/features.md

 - [Translations from users](/weblate)
 - [Counting](/counting)
 	- Many different settings
-	- Leaderboard for successful and failed countings
+	- Leaderboard for successful counts and mistakes
 - [Birthdays](/birthday)
 	- Fictive (servers) and global (users) birthdays
 	- List of all birthdays on the server
-	- Configurable role and message
+	- Configurable time, role and message for birthday announcements
 - [Level and leaderboard](/level)
 	- For each level, you can set a role, a message, and the amount of level points
-	- Leveling by message or character
+	- Leveling per message or character count
 - [Statistics in channel names](/serverstats)
 - [Server statistics with no expiration](/serverstats)
 - [Tickets](/category/tickets)